leanprover/lean4/doc/make/msys2.md

 Lean for Windows
 ----------------

-A native Lean binary for Windows can be generated using [msys2].
+A native Lean binary for Windows can be generated using [MSYS2][msys2].
 It is easy to install all dependencies, it produces native 64/32-binaries, and supports a C++14 compiler.

 ## Installing dependencies

-[The official webpage of msys2][msys2] provides one-click installers.
+[The official webpage of MSYS2][msys2] provides one-click installers.
-Once installed it, you should run the "MSYS2 MinGW 64-bit shell" from the start menu.
+Once installed, you should run the "MSYS2 MinGW 64-bit shell" from the start menu.
 Do not run "MSYS2 MSYS" instead!
-MSYS2 MinGW has a package management system, [pacman][pacman], which is used in Arch Linux.
+MSYS2 has a package management system, [pacman][pacman], which is used in Arch Linux.

 Here are the commands to install all dependencies needed to compile Lean on your machine.